DanVano/School_Student_Database/README.md

 # School_Student_Database
 ### About

-This Python program, with its core development phase completed, serves as a robust and comprehensive school database management system.
-It is meticulously designed to handle and manipulate student data with utmost efficiency.
-Additional features such as a Graphical User Interface (GUI) are still under development.
-This will further enhance the user experience, making data management more intuitive and accessible.
-Stay tuned for these exciting updates!.
-The program’s key features include:

-Student Search: It allows for the retrieval of individual student information and calculation of their average grades.

-Class Averages: The program can compute and display the average grades for specific classes.

-Student Management: It provides the functionality to add new students to the database, complete with their corresponding classes and grades.
-It also allows for the removal of existing students from the database.

-Database Overview: The program is capable of printing the entire database, showcasing each student’s information along with their corresponding classes.

-Grade Filtering: It can display all students from a specific class who have achieved a grade equal to or higher than a specified value.

-This Python program is an excellent tool for educational institutions, providing a streamlined approach to managing and analyzing student data.
-It simplifies administrative tasks while also providing valuable insights into student performance.
+This Python program is a comprehensive school database management system.
+It allows the Admin to manage and analyze the student directory.
+Key features include student search, class averages calculation, student management, database overview, and grade filtering.
+It’s a valuable tool for educational institutions, simplifying administrative tasks and providing insights into student performance.
+The program accepts a CSV file of student information and saves the database into an Excel file.

 ### How to use the program

-pip install pandas
-pip install openpyxl
+pip install pandas and pip install openpyxl

+Files main.py functions.py are required

-In the same directory place the CSV student info database file Run the program for the main menu prompt
+In the same directory place the CSV student info database file (default: schools).
+Edit the function gather_student_info() at the top of main.py file to change the filename

+Run the main.py file for the Main Menu GUI prompt

 ### Project Status

 Core development completed.
-Bug fixes and GUI still in development.
+Bug fixes development.

+### Known Bugs

+After the intial input pop-up box occurs the precending pop-ups dont load into focus.
+The following code is placed into each function --> root = tk.Tk(), root.withdraw(), root.destroy() and parent = root to bypass the issuse.
+A cleaner universial fix would be ideal.

 dvanovcan@gmail.com